PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 - Error message when Exercise Date > Expiration date : `Should be <= {Date of Expiration} (Expiration Date)`.
 [See this](https://drive.google.com/file/d/1bjU_8ClQVJGmQTxJhEzYDReDcmbmXkCs/view?usp=sharing)
 - Error message when Exercise Date < Vest date : `Should be <= Vest Date`
+- Error message for Shares Held, Shares Sold & Shares Forfeited :
+  - When user enters exercise for any one type : `Total of {Exercise type} can not be >= {No of Shares Vested}`
+  - When user enters exercise for any two type :  `Total of {Exercise type} & {Exercise type} can not be >= {No of Shares Vested}`.
-- Error message for Shares Held & Shares Sold :  `Total of Shares Sold & Shares Held can not be >= {No of Shares Vested}`.
+  - When user enters all types of exercise : `Total of Shares Sold, Shares Held & Shares Forfeited can not be >= {No of Shares Vested}`.
 [See this](https://drive.google.com/file/d/1-h9d8lKv59AoHuaKy7FNK922tTo3kM9t/view?usp=sharing)
 - Error message for `Qualified Disposition Date` : `Should be > {date} (Grant date + 2 years)`.

 ### Scenario